avikdelta/Topic_search/README.md

-# Topic_search
+# Fast Topic Search

 A python implementation of a fast practical topic search algorithm

-The algorithm called Topic Search by Whitening is described in the paper "The Search Problem in Mixture Models" by Avik Ray, Joe Neeman, Sujay Sanghavi and Sanjay Shakkottai.
+The algorithm called Topic Search by Whitening is described in the paper "The Search Problem in Mixture Models" (https://arxiv.org/abs/1610.00843) by Avik Ray, Joe Neeman, Sujay Sanghavi and Sanjay Shakkottai.

 Copyright (C) 2016 Avik Ray